gbv/format.gbv.de/pages/schema/avram/specification.md

 * the field tag MUST be three digits, the first `0` to `2`, followed by an uppercase letter (`A` to `Z`) or `@`, and
-* the field occurrences MUST be three digits and MUST NOT exist if the field tag starts with a digit other than `0`.
+* the field occurrences MUST be two digits and MUST NOT exist if the field tag starts with a digit other than `0`.

 *Examples:*